abhabongse/paxter/docs/paxter_language_tutorial.md

 (i.e. the parsing of the introduction halts as soon as the closing pattern corresponding to the opening pattern encountered earlier is found).

-### Options section
+### Option section

-The existence of a left square bracket immediately after the introduction section of a command _always_ indicates the beginning of the options section.
+The existence of a left square bracket immediately after the introduction section of a command _always_ indicates the beginning of the option section.
-The options section itself is a sequence of _tokens_ where each token can be one of the following:
+The option section itself is a sequence of _tokens_ where each token can be one of the following:

 -   Another @-expression of all 3 kinds